-Vibrations of Structures Prof. Anirvan DasGupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur Lecture No. #01 In this lecture, we will discuss transverse vibrations of strings.
-So, before we start discussing about vibrations of strings, let us look at what a string is.
-So, here on the view Transverse Vibrations of Strings-I graph, you can see the definition of the string.
-(Refer Slide Time: 00:39) 1 Introduction
+In this lecture, we will discuss transverse vibration of strings.
+So before we start discussing about vibrations of strings, let us look at what a string is.
+So here on the view graph, you can see the definition of the string.

+1 Introduction